Board of Trustees

 Cascades Academy was the biggest surprise in all of Central Oregon for the Naftalin family when they moved to Bend in the summer of 2012.
 Dave and his wife Leah were immediately attracted to the opportunity to be part of a community that mirrored their own beliefs regarding core values, trust, commitment, accountability, and experiential learning within the dynamic natural world we live in.

-Dave is currently the Director of the Global Supply Chain and Logistics team at Humm Kombucha.
-He has been one of the core members of the company for the past 5 years.
-Dave has played a large role in creating, maintaining, and adapting the culture of Humm Kombucha through its fast paced global growth and is eager to bring that experience to Cascades Academy.
+Dave served as the Director of the Global Supply Chain and Logistics team at Humm Kombucha.
+He was a core member of the company, playing a large role in creating, maintaining, and adapting the culture of Humm Kombucha through its fast paced global growth.

 Dave received his BA from Dickinson College in Political Science and his MS from Frostburg University in Natural Resource Management.
 In their free time, Dave and Leah have a ranch in Tumalo with alpacas, llamas, sheep, and goats as well as a greenhouse for produce.
 They enjoy camping, skiing, and all water sports Central Oregon has to offer with their three children.